Laxmi Narayan Tripathi: In popular culture

 Laxmi frequently gives interviews and otherwise represents the LGBTQIA+ community in popular media.
 Laxmi has starred in several TV shows.
 She was a participant in the Indian television show Bigg Boss 5.
 She was evicted after six weeks.
 She also starred in Sach Ka Samna with Rajeev Khandelval, 10 Ka Dum with Salman Khan and Raaz Pichle Janam Ka.

 In Sach Ka Samna, it was the first time India saw a transgender person on TV with their parents.
 Which allowed for there to be an open conversation about hijras and the myths surrounding them.

 Laxmi starred in an award-winning documentary in 2005, Between the Lines: India's Third Gender.

 Tripathi is featured in Project Bolo, a documentary series about LGBT Indians that has been released on DVD.

 In 2011 Laxmi starred in Queens!
 Destiny Of Dance, an award-winning Bollywood movie about hijras that garnered rave reviews.

 Laxmi co-wrote her biography, Red Lipstick, with Pooja Pande.
 The book was published by Penguin in 2016.

 Personal life

 In Bigg Boss, Tripathi said she had been in a relationship with a man for two years.
-She is currently engaged to Indian transmale bodybuilder Aryan Pasha and the two have been narrating their tale of pious togetherness with pride all over the social media.
+She is currently engaged to Indian trans man bodybuilder Aryan Pasha.
 She has adopted two children and lives in Thane.

 She told Project Bolo that she got breast augmentation but did not receive any hormone therapy.
 She told them she got a lot of backlash from the hijra community for her speaking out and meeting Salman Rushdie.